-Aspiring athletes of all ages have the opportunity to experience what it’s like to be an Olivet College Comet this summer by attending one of several athletic camps.
-Boys and girls will learn from OC’s acclaimed coaches and interact with OC’s student-athletes.
-Camps will take place at the Cutler Athletic Complex, unless otherwise noted.
+Developing tennis players and wrestlers have the opportunity to experience what it’s like to be an Olivet College Comet this summer by attending an athletic camp.
+Athletes will learn from OC’s acclaimed coaches and interact with OC’s student-athletes.
 Olivet College sports summer camps are designed to encourage a healthy lifestyle, teach valuable skills and give young athletes the opportunity to be a Comet.

 “This camp is a fantastic opportunity to visit the Olivet College campus and learn about opportunities for Comet student-athletes,” said Coach Montanye.
 “You’ll also get the chance to meet and work with the coaching staff and current players of the OC men’s soccer team.
 The team is comprised of a diverse group of guys, including several international students, and we focus on providing an inclusive, fun and goal-oriented environment.”

-Olivet College sports camps are designed with youth in mind.
+Olivet College camps are designed with youth in mind.
 At the end of camp, aspiring athletes will leave with new friends, valuable skills and the memory of what it’s like to be an OC Comet!
-Learn more about the Olivet College sports camps or register online.
+Learn more about the Olivet College athletic camps or register online.